Giskard-AI/giskard/python-client/docs/guides/installation_library/index.md

 ## What should I do if I have dependency issues?

-While installing Giskard, if you have any conflicts with the Giskard dependencies (see the list of dependencies for Giskard), please change the version of the conflicting libraries.
+While installing Giskard, if you have any conflicts with the Giskard dependencies (see the list of dependencies above), please change the version of the conflicting libraries.

 For instance, if you have dependency conflicts with `pandas`, please do:
 ```sh